 IDENTITY AND BACKGROUND

-Since its inauguration in 2007, IRST Cancer Institute has broken new grounds in multiple areas of cancer research, with outstanding clinical programs, innovative preclinical research and high-level training and educational initiatives.
-IRST provides state-of-the-art diagnosis and treatment in a wide range of cancer fields, resulting in top quality healthcare.
+Since its inauguration in 2007, IRST Cancer Institute has broken new ground in multiple areas of cancer research, with outstanding clinical programs, innovative preclinical research and high-level training and educational initiatives.
+IRST provides state-of-the-art diagnosis and treatment in various cancer fields, resulting in top-quality healthcare.

-The Institute offers individual Precision Medicine Programs tailored to the biofunctional and molecular characteristics of patients’ tumors, contributing to the development of clinical and research tools and practices that benefit patients and foster collaborative partnerships with other national and international healthcare and research organizations of excellence.
+The Institute offers individual Precision Medicine Programs tailored to the biofunctional and molecular characteristics of patients’ tumours, contributing to the development of clinical and research tools and practices that benefit patients and foster collaborative partnerships with other national and international healthcare and research organisations of excellence.